 The room is compact, industrial, and a little utilitarian in the best possible way.
 Light hits polished concrete and the machinery does not pretend to be hidden, so the atmosphere comes from the work itself.
 That makes it a short-stay room by design.
 You can sit, but the layout is better suited to buying coffee, asking questions, and moving on with a bag under your arm.

 Service helps the format land.
 The staff are friendly, knowledgeable, and happy to talk through beans without turning the exchange into a lecture.
-That matters at a roastery like this: the room is serious, but it does not feel closed off.
+That openness keeps the roastery from feeling closed off.

-Small Batch matters because it is one of Melbourne's clearest expressions of roastery-led specialty coffee.
-It helped define the city's sourcing-minded, lighter-roast end of the scene, and the North Melbourne cellar door still makes that history practical rather than nostalgic.
-Come here for coffee with context, then leave with beans, a filter lot, or a pastry that justifies the detour.
+Small Batch is one of Melbourne's clearest expressions of roastery-led specialty coffee.
+The North Melbourne cellar door turns that history into a practical visit: coffee with context, beans to take home, a filter lot if one catches you, and enough pastry to justify the detour.